#SaveOurTheatres - Pentameters - Our Community

 The Situation

-We are undeterred, and if we cannot maintain the premises, we will adapt so that we can continue to add to our rich history of nurturing Hampstead's creative community, with new productions, to continue the cultural and community benefits of artistry, education and entertainment that has been the cornerstone of making Hampstead a vibrant and interesting place to visit, work and live in.
+You have asked us to, and we want to continue to add to our rich history of nurturing Hampstead's creative community, with new productions, to continue the cultural and community benefits of artistry, education and entertainment that has been the cornerstone of making Hampstead a vibrant and interesting place to visit, work and live in.

 Pentameters - A love letter to capture the Art of Hampstead